learn-co-students/first-lab-ruby-learn-cli-nitrous-q-000/README.md

 You should see this lab pass on Learn.co.
 Congratulations!
 You've just solved your first lab.

-<a href='https://learn.co/lessons/first-lab-ruby-learn-cli-nitrous' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/first-lab-ruby-learn-cli-nitrous' title='Solving your first Lab'>Solving your first Lab</a> on Learn.co and start learning to code for free.</p>